undeMalum/portfolio/content/posts/approaching-the-splits-2/index.md

 ***

 # Progress
-Now that my motives are clear, I'd like jump straight to the main topic - progress I have made.
+Now that my motives are clear, I'd like to jump straight to the main topic - progress I have made.
 It is hard to demonstrate progress with photos because, for an average observant, the difference between the previous photos and the current ones is subtle (photos are still way better than mere words).
 However, although, as I said, there's no way to provide you with exact measurements (I haven't done such), I can assure you that I do feel much more space in my joints and I am capable of doing much more with my body.
 I can almost make the so-called women's splits (I'm just a few centimeters away) and I am certainly further with my men's splits.
 This really thrills me.

 ***
 {{< neighbouring >}}